Skip to main content

 #> Successfully authenticated!

-# Incorrect API key -> 401 Invalid or expired API Key
+# Incorrect API key -> 401 Missing or invalid API Key

 curl --cookie "access_token=Clearly A Wrong Key" http://localhost:3000

-For a more detailed example, see also the github.com/gofiber/recipes repository and specifically the fiber-envoy-extauthz repository and the keyauth example code.
+For a more detailed example, see the fiber-envoy-extauthz recipe in the gofiber/recipes repository.

 Authenticate only certain endpoints